By Ana Snyder, M.S., Exercise Physiology; CPT, FNS

 Just because your bottoms are black doesn’t mean you should put off washing them.
 Bacteria isn’t picky about what color you’re wearing.
 Did you know recent research has shown the average pair of pants have 76 times more bacteria than a toilet bowl?
 Imagine how much worse this is for pants you’re exercising vigorously in.
 Most people have been guilty of re-wearing leggings.
 Chances are, if you’re one of these people, you’ve most likely developed something called folliculitis or “butt acne.”
 If you were wondering what that was from, now you know!
 Try these remedies for clear skin.

 Shorts are the only bottoms you can get away with washing after two uses—unless they’re the kind with built-in underwear!
 Because they’re usually more loose fitting, bacteria doesn’t get trapped in shorts as easily, and they aren’t as much of a health risk to wear again.
+Furthermore, popular choices like Lululemon shorts are sometimes made with moisture-wicking material that facilitates evaporation.

 I hope it’s obvious that socks should only be worn once.
 After a workout, your feet are one of the most bacteria-ridden parts on your body!
 This is partially due to the fact they’re doubly-encased by socks and not-so-breathable shoes.
 So, please wash your socks after each wear.
 And you can keep your sneaks smelling a lot better for much longer if you keep your socks fresh!